SMNT-UK/terraform-provider-endpointmonitor/docs/resources/check_group.md

 ### Required

 - `app_group_id` (Number) The id of the App Group this belongs to.
-- `check_frequency` (Number) The frequency in seconds that checks within this group should be run.
 - `description` (String) A space to provide a longer description of this group.
 - `name` (String) A meaningful name of what this group contains.
 This will be used in alerts and notifications.